A review of possible effects of cognitive biases on the interpretation of rule-based machine learning models: Recommendations for Rule Learning Algorithms and Software

 \subsection{Representation of a rule}

 The interpretation of natural language expressions used to describe a rule can lead to systematic distortions.
-Our review revealed the following recommendations applicable to individual rules: \begin{enumerate} \item \textbf{Syntactic elements. } There are several cognitive studies indicating that AND is often misunderstood \citep{hertwig2008conjunction}, \citep[p.
+Our review revealed the following recommendations applicable to individual rules: \begin{enumerate} \item \textbf{Syntactic elements. } There are several cognitive studies indicating that the conjunction AND is often misunderstood \citep{hertwig2008conjunction}, \citep[p.
 95-96]{gigerenzer2001content}.
-The results of our experiments \citep{furnkranz2018cognitive} support the conclusion that AND needs to be presented unambiguously in the rule learning context.
-Research has shown that ``and'' ceases to be ambiguous when it is used to connect propositions rather than categories.
-Similarly, the communication of the implication construct IF THEN connecting antecedent and consequent should be made unambiguous.
+The results of our experiments \citep{furnkranz2019cognitive} support the conclusion that AND needs to be presented unambiguously in the rule learning context.
+Research has shown that AND ceases to be ambiguous when it is used to connect propositions rather than categories.
+To help avoid the confusion of the inverse effect, the communication of the implication construct IF THEN connecting antecedent and consequent should be made unambiguous.

 Another important syntactic construct is negation (NOT).
-While processing of negation has not been included among the surveyed biases, our review of literature (cf.\ Section~\ref{ss:beyond}) suggests that its use should be discouraged on the grounds that its processing requires more cognitive effort, and because the fact that a specific information was negated may not be remembered in the long term.
+While processing of negation has not been included among the surveyed biases, our review of the literature (cf.\ Section~\ref{ss:beyond}) suggests that its use should be discouraged on the grounds that its processing requires more cognitive effort, and because the fact that a specific piece of information was negated may not be remembered in the long term.

-\item \textbf{Conditions. } Attribute-value pairs comprising conditions are typically either formed of words with semantics meaningful to the user, or of codes that are not directly meaningful.
+\item \textbf{Conditions. } Attribute-value pairs (literals) comprising conditions are typically either formed of words with semantics meaningful to the user, or of codes that are not directly meaningful.
+A number of biases can be triggered or strengthened by the (lack of) understanding of attributes and their values appearing in rules.
+Providing easily accessible information on conditions in the rules, including their predictive power, can thus prove as an effective debiasing technique.
+Redundant conditions and conditions with low relevance should not be included following the quantity conversational maxim.

 When conditions contain words with negative valence, these need to be reviewed carefully, since negative information is known to receive more attention and is associated with higher weight than positive information.
-A number of biases can be triggered or strengthened by the lack of understanding of attributes and their values appearing in rules.
-Providing easily accessible information on conditions in the rules, including their predictive power, can thus prove as an effective debiasing technique.